mitre/caldera/README.md

 ## Installation

 Start by cloning this repository recursively, passing the desired version/release in x.x.x format.
 This will pull in all available plugins.
+If you clone master - or any non-release branch - you may experience bugs.
 ```
 git clone https://github.com/mitre/caldera.git --recursive --branch x.x.x
 ```